 Marathon Beginner Tip #2

 Get More Sleep.
-As a beginner, ensuring you are getting proper rest will not only help you to recover from your workouts but also ensure your in a more positive mental state.
+As a beginner, focus on proper rest.
+Also, ensure you’re in a more positive mental state.

 Marathon Beginner Tip #3